 Kalsang has been an active addition to the takin herd at the Antelope & Zebra Area, venturing away from mom and even offering older brothers Xing Fu and Mengyao a little headbutt if they get in his way!
 You can see him climbing the logs in his exhibit and dashing around mom in the species’ outdoor habitat.

-In a final baby update, the little crowned lemur at the Helen Brach Primate House doesn’t have a name to announce, as Animal Care staff haven’t yet determined the little one’s gender.
+In a final baby update, the little crowned lemur at the Helen Brach Primate House doesn’t have a name to announce, as Animal Care staff haven’t yet determined the little one’s sex.
 This baby is clinging close to mom, Tucker, as is natural for this primate species.

 Already twice as large as when it was born April 14, the lemur has shown signs of independence, briefly venturing away from mom and latching onto older brother Nuru.
 It will increasingly strike off on its own in coming weeks, but for now the baby is content to ride along with mom…and be groomed by the rest of the family group.